South Milwaukee Optometrist for Presbyopia

 Although presbyopia can happen to anyone, keeping your eyes healthy is still very important.
 You only get two of them!

 Take care of your vision by:

-- Maintaining a healthy diet, which includes fruits, vegetables, & fish
+- Maintaining a diet for eye health, which includes fruits, vegetables, & fish

 - Wearing sunglasses when you’re outside in the sunshine

 - Wearing protective eyewear while running or being active outdoors

 - Attending regular eye exams with Grange Vision